Presidencies end with criticism, but begin with advice.

 President-elect Barack Obama began Wednesday receiving national intelligence briefings and met this morning with an ad hoc committee of financial advisers.
 So, were not jumping the gun by surveying a sample of healthcare leaders about their expectations as well as their advice for an Obama administration in promoting healthcare IT.

-Matt King is a physician and chief medical officer of Clinica Adelante, a community health center in the Phoenix area.
-He is the chairman and director of WorldVistA, a not-for-profit organization promoting the use outside the Veterans Affairs Department of an open-source version of its public domain VistA clinical IT system.
+Matt King, M.D., chief medical officer of Clinica Adelante, a community health center in the Phoenix area, is the chairman and director of WorldVistA, a not-for-profit organization promoting the use outside the Veterans Affairs Department of an open-source version of its public domain VistA clinical IT system.
 King recalled that both Obama and his defeated challenger, Sen. John McCain (R-Ariz.), included healthcare information technology as part of their plans for healthcare reform.

 I know that President Obama noted healthcare as one of his top four priorities, King said.
 The real question is going to be how much is going to be in the budget, given the weak economy.
 Extending healthcare would have to include a fairly aggressive transition to healthcare IT.
 Assuming nothing catastrophic happens to the economy, I think its going to be a funding priority.
 I think theyre pretty interested in innovations.